Click & Collect customers, we want you to have your say - please complete our short survey (link is at bottom of this page)

 At the moment, both Warehouses A and B hold more-or-less the same stock of products.
 We decided to do it this way until Warehouse B was fully up-and-running, but we are sure you'll agree that it doesn't make sense to have the same products in two places.
 It makes a lot more sense for us to make use of all that extra space and have each warehouse hold different products

 So over the next few months we will continue adding more and more products to the website.
-In fact, our target is to offer 10,000 different products by the end of the year, making our range the largest in the UK.
+In fact, our target is to offer 10,000 different products, making our range the largest in the UK.
 Some of these products will only be stocked at Warehouse A and some will only be stocked at Warehouse B

-Both warehouses will continue to stock of the top-selling essentials like sugarpaste, boards, boxes, colourings etc at least for a while yet, but many of the new products being added this year will only be stocked at one location, which means that some products may not be available for Click & Collect . . . more about that later
+As we re-organise stock between the two warehouses, more and more products will only be stocked at one location, which means that many products will not be available for Click & Collect . . . more about that later

 The lack of space at Warehouse A also limits the number of people who can work there at the same time, so one of the biggest benefits with opening Warehouse B is that we have a completely separate team picking and packing orders, seven days a week, enabling us to ship orders even faster than normal.
 In fact, we're now delivering over 90% of all orders EARLIER than the delivery estimate we show at checkout